fangq/mmc/README.txt

 If your JSON input file is invalid, MMC will quit and point out where it expects you to double check.

+3.5 Photon debugging information using -D flag

+the output format for -D M (photon moving) is below:

+? px py pz eid id scat

+? is a single letter representing the state of the current position:
+   B a boundary point
+   P the photon is passing an interface point
+   T the photon terminates at this location due to
+      exceeding end of the time window
+   M a position other than any of the above

+px,py,pz: the current photon position

+eid: the index (starting from 1) of the current enclosing element

+id: the index of the current photon, from 1 to nphoton

+scat: the "normalized" length to read the next scattering site, it is unitless

+for -D A (flux accumulation debugging), the output is

+A ax ay az ww eid dlen

+ax ay az: the location where the accumulation calculation was done (typically, the half-way point of the line segment between the last and current positions)

+ww: the photon weight loss for the line segment

+dlen=scat/mus of the current element: the distance left to arrive the next scattering site

+for -D E

+E  px py pz vx vy vz w eid

+vx vy vz: the unitary propagation vector when the photon exits
+w: the current photon weight

 -------------------------------------------------------------------------------

 IV.
 Plotting the Results